UK Data Service series record for:

 The data are available in SPSS, Stata, and ASCII tab-delimited formats and can also be requested in other formats, such as SAS.

-Variable lists and PDF user guides (including questionnaires) are freely available via Longitudinal Study of Young People in England dataset.
+Variable lists and PDF user guides (including questionnaires) are freely available.
+These can be found for the first LSYPE via First Longitudinal Study of Young People in England: Waves 1-7, 2004-2010 and for the second LSYPE via Second Longitudinal Study of Young People in England: Wave 1, 2013.

 Data are expected to be deposited on an annual basis, within 12 months of the end of the fieldwork for each wave.